rob-blackbourn/JetBlack.Caching/README.md

 ## Heap

-This post describes a heap data structure.
+This section describes a heap data structure.
 In this implementation a heap manages a sequential array of data which grows upwards from the bottom.
 Blocks of this array can be allocated, freed, read and written to through handles.
 The heap attempts to keep itself small by managing a list of free